pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/retainOnDelete.md

 ---
 title: "RetainOnDelete"
-meta_desc: The retain resource option prevents calling the providers Delete function.
+meta_desc: The `retainOnDelete` resource option marks a resource to be retained during a delete operation.
 menu:
   intro:
     identifier: retainOnDelete